-Chris Call: Vice President For Administration and Planning
+Chris Call: Vice President for Administration and Planning

 Mr. Call has served as Westmont’s Vice President for Administration since 2001.
 Previously, he served for over five years as Executive Assistant to then-President David Winter.
-In his current position he serves as the President’s liaison with Human Resources, Legal Affairs, Physical Plant, Risk Management/Procurement/Auxiliary Services and supervises the directors of these areas.
+In his current position he serves as the President’s liaison with Human Resources, Legal Affairs, Risk Management/Procurement/Auxiliary Services and supervises the directors of these areas.
 He serves as Westmont’s Title IX Officer.
 Finally he assists the President with trustee meetings and with trustee relations.
 Mr. Call is a graduate of Whitworth College (B.A.) and Willamette University College of Law (J.D).
 After serving for four years as a staff assistant for U.S. Senator Mark O. Hatfield, he worked for 11 years in the President’s Office and Development Office at Willamette University.

 Mr. Jones joined Westmont in September 2007.
 Prior to coming to Westmont, Mr. Jones served as Vice President of Finance and Administration at Spring Arbor University for seven years.
 Mr. Jones has over 10 years of experience with budgeting and finance in higher education.
 He is a CPA and earned an MBA from Indiana University.
 He has also completed a certificate in Management and Leadership in Education at Harvard University.

-Mark L. Sargent assumed the role of Provost at Westmont College during the spring of 2012.
+Dr. Sargent assumed the role of Provost at Westmont College during the spring of 2012.
 A graduate of UC Santa Barbara, he earned his master's degree and doctorate in English at The Claremont Graduate University, specializing in American literature.
 He taught as a Fulbright scholar at the University of Utrecht in the Netherlands and has written widely on history, literature, film, and higher education.
 For his research on William Bradford, he was awarded the Whitehill Prize in early American history.
 After holding administrative roles at Biola University and Spring Arbor College, he became Gordon's Provost in 1996, and has been active in numerous national and international organizations.
 In 2008 the Council of Independent Colleges gave him the national Chief Academic Officers Award.
 His wife Arlyne, and two of his children, have been students at Westmont.

 Reed Sheard: Vice President for College Advancement and Chief Information Officer